lnis-uofu/OpenFPGA/docs/source/manual/arch_lang/config_protocol.rst

 As an interface, configuration protocol could be really different in FPGAs, depending on the application context.
 OpenFPGA supports versatile configuration protocol, providing different trade-offs between speed and area.

+Under configuration protocol, if the configuration is QL Memory Bank with flatten BL/WL protocol, there might be optional configuration setting call <ql_memory_bank_config_setting>.
+In QL Memory Bank configuration protocol, configuration bits are organized as BitLine (BL) x WordLine (WL) By default, OpenFPGA will keep BL and WL in square shape if possible where BL might be one bit longer than WL in some cases For example:
+    - If the configuration bits of a PB is 9 bits, then BL=3 and WL=3
+    - If the configuration bits of a PB is 11 bits, then BL=4 and WL=3 (where there is one extra bit as phantom bit)
+    - If the configuration bits of a PB is 14 bits, then BL=4 and WL=4 (where there is two extra bits as phantom bits)

+This QL Memory Bank configuration setting allow OpenFPGA to use a fixed WL size, instead of default approach

 Template
 ~~~~~~~~